YangVincent/YangVincent.github.io/index.md

 ---
 # About

 Welcome!
-I am an undergraduate at the [University of California, Davis](https://www.ucdavis.edu/).
-My primary interests are in Computer Security and Web Development.
+I am an incoming graduate student at the [University of California, Davis](https://www.ucdavis.edu/) with a focus on Computer Security.

 ---